lasroun/lasroun/README.md

 #### 🚀 About Me

 I am a passionate entrepreneur and web developer based in Benin.
 As the founder of [Bénin Shopping Guide](https://beninshoppinguide.com), I am dedicated to enhancing both online and physical shopping experiences in Benin with a focus on trust and quality.
-In parallel, I work as a freelancer, specializing in WordPress, Django, and Vue.js under the alias Joel_MH on [Comeup](https://www.comeup.com/Joel_MH).
+In parallel, I work as a freelancer, specializing in WordPress, Django, React and Vue.js.

 #### 💻 Skills

 - **Programming Languages:** JavaScript, Python
-- **Frameworks:** Django, Vue.js
+- **Frameworks:** Django, React.js, Vue.js
 - **CMS:** WordPress

 #### 🌟 Highlighted Projects